 Missouri's child safety seat law

-Under Missouri law, children who are under age four or who weigh less than 40 pounds must ride in an appropriate child safety seat.
+- Under Missouri law, children who are under the age of four or who weigh less than 40 pounds must ride in an appropriate child safety seat.

 However, there's much more than just a ticket at stake for parents.
 "Properly securing your child in a safety seat is about more than following the law though," said Leanna Depue, executive committee chair for the Missouri Coalition for Roadway Safety.
 "Safety seats prevent serious injuries and could save your child's life."